spacemeshos/docs/docs/experimental/node-split.md

 ## Why is this important?

-For the best understanding of the problem and our reasoning behind the node split, we recommend watching this [video](https://www.youtube.com/watch?v=d4jBz1krRHg).
+It's best to watch the [video](https://www.youtube.com/watch?v=d4jBz1krRHg) to get a better understanding of the problem and our reasoning behind the node split.

 The current go-spacemesh node is a monolithic application that includes all the logic required for consensus, smeshing, and other services.
 This makes it difficult to run the node on low-resource devices, as the node requires a significant amount of resources to run.
-By splitting the node into two separate services, we can enable users to run the smeshing logic on a separate device while still connecting to a remote node for the rest of the services.
-This allows users to run the node on low-resource devices while still participating in the Spacemesh network.
+By splitting the node into two separate services, we can enable users to run the smeshing logic on a separate device, while still connecting to a remote node for the rest of the services.
+This allows users to run the node on low-resource devices, while still participating in the Spacemesh network.

 ### Benefits
-1. **Lower system requirements**: Users can run the smesher service on low-resource devices while connecting to a more powerful node for the rest of the services.
+1. **Lower system requirements**: Users can run the smesher service on low-resource devices, while connecting to a more powerfull node for the rest of the services.
-2. **Better failover and redundancy**: Currently, when you need to restart a node, you also need to restart the smesher service.
-With the node split, you can restart the node without affecting the smeshing process.
-Starting smeshing will also be much quicker because it will *not* need to wait for the node to sync, as the node will be running elsewhere.
-Multiple smesher services can be connected to the same node, and nodes can be hot-swapped without affecting the smeshing process.
+2. **Better failover and redundancy**: Currently when you need to restart a node you also need to restart the smesher service.
+With the node split you can restart the node without affecting the smeshing process.
+Starting smeshing will be also much quicker because it will *not* need to wait for the node to sync as the node will be running elsewhere.
+Multiple smesher services can be connected to the same node, and nodes can be hot swapped without affecting the smeshing process.
-3. **Lower OpEx**: The smesher service can be shut down when not needed to save costs and resources.
+3. **Lower OpEx**: Smesher service can be shut down wherever not needed to save costs and resources.
+Additionally, only a single node is required for multiple smeshing services and it can run where it's most cost effective, which is not necessarily where the semshing service runs.
-4. **Better node maintainability**: The node can be updated without affecting the smeshing process.
-This will allow for more frequent updates and bug fixes.
+4. **Better node maintanability**: The node can be updated without affecting the smeshing process and the smeshing service can be updated without re-syncing.
+This makes updates simpler and less risky.
 ## Running the PoC

 There are two distinct configuration/setup methods possible: